ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 If true, `safelyReplayable` specifies that a Message is safe to send to the Remote Endpoint more than once for a single `Send` action.
-It marks the data as safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Message multiple times.
+It marks the data as safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data could cause the remote application to receive the Message multiple times.

 For protocols that do not protect against duplicated Messages, e.g., UDP, all Messages need to be marked as "safely replayable" by enabling this property.